DevScholar/rust-for-js-devs/src/testing/index.md

 ## Output in Tests

-For very complex integration or end-to-end test, .NET developers sometimes log what's happening during a test.
-The actual way they do this varies with each test framework.
-For example, in NUnit, this is as simple as using `Console.WriteLine`, but in XUnit, one uses `ITestOutputHelper`.
-In Rust, it's similar to NUnit; that is, one simply writes to the standard output using `println!`.
+For very complex integration or end-to-end test, developers sometimes log what's happening during a test.
+The actual way they do this varies with each test framewor Rust, one simply writes to the standard output using `println!`.
 The output captured during the running of the tests is not shown by default unless `cargo test` is run the with `--show-output` option:

     cargo test --show-output